biga-ahk/biga.ahk/src/array/slice.md

-Creates a slice of array from start up to end.
+Creates a slice of array from start up to, but not including, end.

 ## Arguments